goschtl/zope/zopetoolkit/doc/source/index.rst

     Currently some of the ZTK libraries are more reusable than others, but we are working on getting them all in shape.

-    The ZTK is not by installable by itself directly, but its libraries are.
+    The ZTK is not installable by itself directly, but its libraries are.

 Documentation